huntergps/handbook-docs/FuseJS/05 - Push notifications.md

 And 'title' and 'body' will be used as the title and body of the system notification.

-For iOS you can use exactly the same `'aps'` entry or the alternatively the following:
+For Android you can use exactly the same `'aps'` entry or the alternatively the following:

 ```
 'notification': {